youngrichu/quicksnip/snippets/javascript/string-manipulation/data-with-prefix.md

 ---
-Title: Data with Prefix
+title: Data with Prefix
-Description: Adds a prefix and postfix to data, with a fallback value.
+description: Adds a prefix and postfix to data, with a fallback value.
-Author: realvishalrana
+author: realvishalrana
-Tags: javascript,data,utility
+tags: javascript,data,utility
 ---

 ```js